timmcmichael/skimpy-oop/chapter-4-classes/scripts/4d script - constructors.md

 Instead of letting the compiler create a constructor that initializes our fields to default values, we can write our own constructor that assigns the values we want.
 Let's go over to the MobileCustomer class and give that a shot.

-A constructor goes right beneath the fields and above the methods, and its header is a little different than regular methods.
+A constructor goes right beneath the fields and above our regular methods, and its header is a little different than regular methods.
 A constructor is always public, otherwise it wouldn't do us much good.
 It has the same name as the class, and it doesn't have a return type.
 It can have parameters, but we won't add any right now.

 The body of the constructor has one job: make sure each field gets assigned a value.
 So our pattern here is that we're going to have an assignment statement for each of our fields.
 We can assign whatever values we want, but whatever we put here is what every instance is going to get for initial values.